 “One can concentrate so closely on the words of a sentence that one thereby misses the meaning.
 As can happen in any area of life.
 You must never lose focus on the larger landscape.” ― Force Commander Thrawn

 Throughout your life in the galaxy, many big decisions will come your way – marriage, mortgage, cars, and children.
 They won’t all come at once and although sometimes unplanned, starting to prepare in advance can make a huge difference when the time indeed does come.

 You wouldn’t just hop into an x-wing, fly around and hope that you land on the TIE Advanced X1 to take on Darth Vader as you save the world.
 Instead, you would train to conquer the power of the force, train with your lightsaber until it felt as if it was an extension on your arm, draw up a plan, and from these preparations, destroy the man in the black mask.

-Mr. Fiintrovert was kind enough to share his experience with co-workers in a previous post, and his excellent contribution earned him the new nick name “Mace Windu of the Water Cooler”.
-I’m not sure if the name with stick, but the advice is excellent as normal.
+Mr. Fiintrovert was kind enough to share his experience with co-workers in a previous post, and his excellent contribution earned him the new nickname “Mace Windu of the Water Cooler”.
+I’m not sure if the name will stick, but the advice is excellent as normal.